OfficeDev/office-js-docs-pr/docs/testing/debug-desktop-using-edge-chromium.md

 ---
-title: Debug add-ins on Windows using Visual Studio Code and Microsoft Edge WebView2 (Chromium-based)
+title: Debug Office Add-ins on Windows using Visual Studio Code and Microsoft Edge WebView2 (Chromium-based)
 description: Learn how to debug Office Add-ins that use Microsoft Edge WebView2 (Chromium-based) in VS Code. ms.date: 01/26/2024 ms.localizationpriority: high
 ---

-# Debug add-ins on Windows using Visual Studio Code and Microsoft Edge WebView2 (Chromium-based)
+# Debug Office Add-ins on Windows using Visual Studio Code and Microsoft Edge WebView2 (Chromium-based)

 Office Add-ins running on Windows can debug against the Edge Chromium WebView2 runtime directly in Visual Studio Code.